Breast Asymmetry Correction

 What are the different options available for correction of breast asymmetry?

 As discussed before, breast asymmetry could be due to a variety of reasons.
-One breast may be smaller or undeveloped and would benefit by a unilateral breast augmentation.
-In other cases, one breast may be larger than average and may need a breast reduction to match the normal looking breast.
+One breast may be smaller or undeveloped and would benefit from a unilateral breast augmentation.
+In other cases, one breast may be larger than average and may need a breast reduction to match the normal-looking breast.
 If one breast is more sagged than the other, then it can be lifted up by a procedure called mastopexy.
-In tuberous breasts a special procedure, which releases the constriction and reshapes the breast, along with an implant or expander has to be used.
+In tuberous breasts, a special procedure, which releases the constriction and reshapes the breast, along with an implant or expander has to be used.

 What should you do if you wish to have breast asymmetry corrected?

-It is important for you to seek an appointment of the Aesthetic Plastic Surgeon at Advanced Aestheics.
+It is important for you to seek an appointment with the Aesthetic Plastic Surgeon at Advanced Aesthetics.
 An examination and detailed consultation would educate you as to the best option to correct your breast asymmetry.
-He would also tell you the operative details and the postoperative course and care
+He would also tell you the operative details and the postoperative course and care.

 How asymmetry correction is performed?

 The technique for the surgery would depend on what has to be done.
 Details on breast augmentation or reduction can be obtained from the respective pages.
 What is very important clinically is to assess the breast volume, so that we can match them perfectly.
-At Advanced Aesthetics, we use a unique special devise called external shell sizers, along with various measurements, to assess the existing breast and normal breast size and plan the size of the breast to be achieved.
-We have scientific evidence that this technique of assessment gives near about eighty five percent accuracy in matching breasts.
+At Advanced Aesthetics, we use a unique special device called external shell sizes, along with various measurements, to assess the existing breast and normal breast size and plan the size of the breast to be achieved.
+We have scientific evidence that this technique of assessment gives near about eighty-five percent accuracy in matching breasts.

-This is not the only way we assess the breast volume, there are many other formulas and techniques, which our surgeons at Aesthetics will be happy to explain to you.
-If an augmentation is necessary, an implant has to be selected that will fill in the volume difference between the two breasts.
-Some women want enlargement of both breasts, in that case a differential breast augmentation has to be done.
+This is not the only way we assess breast volume, there are many other formulas and techniques, which our surgeons at Advanced Aesthetics will be happy to explain to you.
+If augmentation is necessary, an implant has to be selected that will fill in the volume difference between the two breasts.
+Some women want enlargement of both breasts, in that case, a differential breast augmentation has to be done.
 If one breast is larger, then that larger breast has to be reduced to the size of the smaller breast.
 This is only possible if an estimate of the breast volumes of each breast is available.
-Sometime, both breasts are larger, although one is larger than the other; in that case a differential breast reduction has to be done.
+Sometimes, both breasts are larger, although one is larger than the other; in that case, a differential breast reduction has to be done.

 What to expect after breast asymmetry correction surgery?

 We also strongly advise you to wear a firm supportive bra continuously for eight weeks.
-This helps in fixing the implant in proper position and reduces risk of rotation of implant.
+This helps in fixing the implant in the proper position and reduces the risk of rotation of the implant.

-Following your breast surgery, you will enjoy a new more pleasing shape, with better symmetry and in better position to your physique.
+Following your breast surgery, you will enjoy a new more pleasing shape, with better symmetry and in a better position for your physique.

 What are the breast asymmetry correction surgery results and outlook?

-What are the the breast asymmetry correction surgery risks and complications?
+What are breast asymmetry correction surgery risks and complications?

 Possible complications of general anesthesia, along with well as nausea, vomiting and fever may occur.
 These will be discussed in detail with your anesthetist.

 There also may be delayed wound healing.
-This is very rare after a standard breast enlargement.
+This is very rare after standard breast enlargement.

 Breast Asymmetry correction - Before and Afters Results